-We’ve witnessed truly exciting innovations in medical imaging modalities over the last few years, which revolutionized the practice of diagnostic radiology.
+We’ve witnessed truly exciting innovations in medical imaging modalities, which revolutionized the practice of diagnostic radiology.
 To get the most out of these new – and more complex – imaging exams, display technologies need to advance as well.

 The most advanced display technologies ensure image quality is maximized throughout the field of vision.
-Coronis Uniti brings exceptional performance in the critical aspects of image quality such as local contrast, luminance, uniformity, pixels, and viewing angle.
+Our research and development teams have brought exceptional performance in the critical aspects of our display portfolio's image quality, such as local contrast, luminance, uniformity, pixels, and viewing angle.

 Several factors can cause non-uniformity.
 Variations in LCD displays, LED backlights and even optical materials can all be a cause, although this can be managed as part of the manufacturing process.
 Pick a display that comes with built-in technologies that improve the contrast-to-noise ratio, over the entire screen surface.

 The number of pixels is directly related to the resolution of the image.
 A display with the highest number of pixels possible will give the most realistic and accurate image.

 An additional benefit of more pixels per inch on a screen is the ability to put more images on the screen with sufficient detail, or one image with more detail.
 This is especially valuable where multiple modality readings are viewed on the same screen, allowing radiologists to view images side by side with less time spent zooming and panning.

 In a multi-screen set-up, different screens can be angled to face the viewer.
 But on a single-display system, it is imperative that viewing angle differences do not interfere with field of vision.
 Barco’s patented Optical Glass is the solution, reducing reflection and improving contrast spectacularly.